 The FPL Command Center (FPLCC) will be the central point of communication and coordination of the various business units.
 See section 4.5.

 The FPLCC will have pre-scheduled conference calls with all affected groups during emergency situations.
 These calls are to monitor the progression of plans and to ensure coordination between all groups.
-They will be scheduled during times the system is not experiencing peak loads so not to interfere with operations.
-For summer events calls should not be held between 2:00 - 7:00 PM and for winter events calls should not be held between 5:00 - 10:00 AM and 5:00 - 8:00 PM.

 Call Objectives: